dPacc/Machine-Learning/Multiple_Linear_Regression/README.md

 The dataset contains 4 parameters: R&D Spending, Marketing, Administration and the State where the startup is located.

-Based on these parameters, we have to find the which of them have the most significant impact on the profit.
-Based on which a VC firm can invest wisely
+Amongst these parameters, we have to find the one which has the most significant impact on the profit so that the client VC firm can make better investment decisions.